OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

 Example: The page/details/mydetails.tpl entry for the \"Flow\" theme would call the :file:`mydetails.tpl` template from the :file:`/application/views/flow/tpl/page/details` directory.

 :guilabel:`Alt.
 Contact` |br|
-By default, questions that customers can send via email through the product’s detailed view are sent to the email address specified under :menuselection:`Master Settings --> Core Settings`.
-If you have a direct contact person for a specific product, you will need to enter his/her email address here.
+By default, questions that customers can send via e-mail through the product’s detailed view are sent to the e-mail address specified under :menuselection:`Master Settings --> Core Settings`.
+If you have a direct contact person for a specific product, you will need to enter his/her e-mail address here.
 All product-related enquiries will be sent directly to this employee.

 :guilabel:`Searchable` |br|
 This checkbox is selected by default so that customers can search for products in the shop.
 However, sometimes you might not want them to be able to search for a certain product in the shop, for example, if this is a free product that is added when they purchase something else.
 This needs to be done to prevent them from adding this product to the shopping cart multiple times.